EwelinaKopacz/Slider-Project-JS-ES2015plus/README.md

 * Live Site URL: [E.Kopacz JS Events Slider Project](https://ekopacz-js-events-project.netlify.app)

 ## Solutions
-In this project the aim was refactoring and learning good practices of coding by creating class in another file and making code reusable.
+In this project the aim was to refactor and learn good practices of coding by creating class in another file and making code reusable.

 ### Feel free to contact me: